-The definition of agricultural activity, development and characteristics definition of agricultural economy Content and relationship with other branches of science.
-1) Agriculture 2) The Importance of in the Greek Economy.
-3) Economic concepts and principles in agriculture, agricultural production materials.
-4) Agricultural holdings and classification field systems and rotation in agricultural holdings Determination result vearly agricultural 5) of of activities holdings. in 6) Planning of agricultural holdings with cost of plant and animal products 7) The concept of investment and varieties of agricultural investment with risk and uncertainty in agriculture.
+The definition of agricultural activity, development and characteristics definition of agricultural economy 1) Content and relationship with other branches of science.

+- 2) The Importance of Agriculture in the Greek Economy. - 3) Economic concepts and principles in agriculture, agricultural production materials. - 4) Agricultural holdings and classification field systems and rotation in agricultural holdings - 5) Determination of result of yearly activities in agricultural holdings. - 6) Planning of agricultural holdings with cost of plant and animal products - 7) The concept of investment and varieties of agricultural investment with risk and uncertainty in agriculture.